dpineda6988/leaflet-challenge/README.md

 # leaflet-challenge
 # LeafletChallenge

-A static map and interactive map built visualizing the occurence of earthquakes and their attributes as per data from the United States Geological Survey (USGS)
+A semi-static map and interactive map built visualizing the occurence of earthquakes and their attributes as per data from the United States Geological Survey (USGS)

 ## Description